vproc/vicuna2_core/README.md

-# vproc_rtl
+# Vicuna 2.0 core

-Contains the RTL for Vicuna 2.0 for inclusion in other projects
+Contains the RTL for Vicuna 2.0 for inclusion in other projects.

+Currently provides support for 'Zve32x', 'Zve32f' and 'Zvfh'.

 ## Overview